simul/simul.github.io/ref/simul/base/MemoryInterface.md

 ### <a name="Allocate"/>void * Allocate(size_t nbytes)
 Allocate **nbytes** bytes of memory and return a pointer to them.
-Reimplement this in the derived class.

 Allocate **nbytes** bytes of memory and return a pointer to them.
 Reimplement this in the derived class.

 ### <a name="Allocate"/>void * Allocate(size_t nbytes, size_t align)
 Allocate **nbytes** bytes of memory, aligned to **align** and return a pointer to them. for unaligned, use align=0.
-Reimplement this in the derived class.

 Allocate **nbytes** bytes of memory, aligned to **align** and return a pointer to them. for unaligned, use align=0.
 Reimplement this in the derived class.